 2. Projects

-I’ve made a number of things over the years.
-Some of them were called archives.
+I have made a number of things over the years.
+Some were archives.
 Some were tools.
-Some began as collaborations, others as questions.
-Many are still online.
-A few have disappeared.
-All of them, in one way or another, have developed how I think about knowledge and form.
+A few began as collaborations and others as open questions I never quite closed.
+Most are still online.
+A handful have disappeared entirely.
+Each one changed how I think about knowledge and form, usually in ways I only understood well after the fact.

 Bichitra was the first large project I worked on.
-A digital variorum of Rabindranath Tagore’s works, it brought together manuscripts, printed editions, editorial judgments, and machine-readable metadata.
-Most of the conceptual work was already solid.
-The difficulties were infrastructural: teaching markup to thirty project workers in a week, figuring out how to collate a five-act play against a single-act edition, working out how Bengali behaves when encoded, line by line.
-Bichitra remains one of the few projects I’ve been part of that feels, even now, finished.
+It is a digital variorum of Rabindranath Tagore's works, bringing together manuscripts, printed editions, editorial judgments and machine-readable metadata.
+You can read about the ambition of the project and the ingenious ways it was coordinated here.
+Bichitra remains one of the few projects I have been part of that feels finished, even now.

-Recalling Jewish Calcutta was not like that.
-It was fragile from the start and, perhaps, more intimate.
-Built with members of the city’s dwindling Jewish community, it held photographs, oral histories, recipes, and family trees.
-For a few years, the site travelled widely: Time, the BBC, CNN, and elsewhere.
+Recalling Jewish Calcutta was different.
+It was fragile from the start, and more personal too.
+Built with members of Calcutta's dwindling Jewish community, it held photographs and oral histories, alongside recipes and family trees that mapped a diaspora quietly disappearing.
+For a few years the site travelled widely, picked up by Time and the BBC among others.
 Then it vanished.
-There was a malware attack in 2017, and we recovered.
-Another came in 2019, and we could not.
-The files are safe.
-The site isn't.
-The project taught me that not everything can be recovered.
-I wrote about it here.
+A malware attack hit in 2017 and we recovered.
+Another hit in 2019 and we did not.
+The files survived.
+The site did not.
+That project taught me that recovery is not guaranteed just because you've managed it once.
+I wrote about what that taught me here.

-I joined Letters of 1916 after those two.
-Like Bichitra, it was an editorial project.
-But the audience was different.
-Bichitra was built for scholars, for close readers of text and context.
+I joined Letters of 1916 after those two projects.
+Like Bichitra, it was an editorial project, but the audience was different.
+Bichitra was built for scholars who already knew how to read manuscripts closely.
 Letters was built for the public.
-People I would never meet transcribed wartime correspondence from home, on browsers I would never test.
-My work focused on transcription systems, interfaces, data flows, network graphs, and topic models.
-The editorial labour was distributed and still remains active to this date.
-It was the first time I saw scholarship unfold across hundreds of hands.
+People I would never meet transcribed wartime correspondence from their own homes, on browsers I never got to test.
+My own work centred on the transcription interface and the network graphs that mapped how individual letters connected to each other.
+The editorial labour was distributed across hundreds of volunteers, and much of it is still active today.
+We wrote about the community participating in the project here.
+It was the first time I watched scholarship happen across that many hands at once.

-Battle of Mount Street Bridge was public history, but of a different kind.
+Battle of Mount Street Bridge was public history built for a screen rather than a page.
 Built inside a game engine, it reconstructed a single day of the Easter Rising through a virtual city and a physics engine.
-We consulted with military historians to test weapon accuracy, worked with mathematicians and geographers on spatial modelling, and brought in external 3D artists to build the environment.
-I contributed to the conceptual frame: what we were trying to show, and what we were willing to simulate.
-It was a really cool way to teach history to kids.
+We consulted military historians to test weapon accuracy and worked with mathematicians and geographers on the spatial modelling.
+External 3D artists built the environment itself.
+I contributed to the conceptual frame and the storytelling, working out what we were trying to show and what we were willing to simulate.
+It turned out to be a genuinely effective way of teaching the Rising to schoolchildren.

-Humanities at Scale was about teaching.
-The project set out to create digital humanities training materials with a full teaching and research platform.
-Everything had to be built: the content, the delivery system, the modes of engagement and even the workflows for multilingual collaboration.
-The targeted teachers.
-People who were already doing the work but needed a framework to teach with.
-The project was part of DARIAH-EU and brought together digital humanities experts from across its working groups.
-It was collaborative in a different register.
-In many ways, Humanities at Scale was a response to the crisis of the humanities.
-Looking back, I’m not sure I ever believed in distance learning.
-At the time, I was committed to the work, but uncertain about the form.
-The effort to build, to make something teachable and shared, still matters to me.
+Humanities at Scale was about teaching, not in a single classroom but across an entire training platform.
+We built the content and delivery system from scratch, along with the workflows needed for multilingual collaboration between teams that had never worked together before.
+The project targeted teachers who were already doing the work but needed a framework to teach with.
+It was part of DARIAH-EU and brought together digital humanities researchers from across its working groups, coordinated over video calls and shared documents rather than any single office.
+In many ways it was a response to the crisis in the humanities.
+Looking back, I am not sure I ever believed in distance learning.
+At the time I was committed to the work and uncertain about the form.
+The effort of building something teachable and shared still matters to me.

 anvay is a web-based topic modelling tool for Bengali texts.
-It began as a pedagogical experiment: how do we design digital tools for people who aren’t already experts?
-I wanted to avoid a structure that assumes a particular model of pedagogy: one designed for measurable outcomes. anvay was built with that openness in mind.
-The interface is exploratory.
-The documentation is interactive.
-You choose how deeply to engage, how much complexity to invite, how to read what the model returns.
-I am inviting you to discover what that method might be.
+It began as a pedagogical experiment testing how to design digital tools for people who are not already experts.
+I wanted to avoid a structure built only for measurable outcomes. anvay was built with that openness in mind.
+The interface is exploratory and the documentation is interactive.
+You decide how deep to go, and reading what the model returns is left entirely up to you.
 You can use it with a single click here.
-Oh, and it now works for some other languages too.
-But, a word of warning: these newly added languages are in experimental stages.
-Beware.
+It now works for a few other languages too, though I should warn you that these newly added languages are still experimental.

-gridOCR is a desktop tool for digitising historical printed books and periodicals, the kind with running headers, footnotes, and text that bleeds through aged paper because nobody in 1887 thought about future archivists.
+gridOCR is a desktop tool built for digitising historical printed books and periodicals, the kind full of running headers, footnotes and text that bleeds through ageing paper because nobody in 1887 thought about future archivists.
 It runs entirely locally.
-You give it scans; it splits double-page spreads, detects text regions, suppresses bleed-through, runs Tesseract OCR, and lets you correct regions before exporting clean plain text.
-It handles multiple scripts (I actually don't remember which languages work.
-You just have to test it out for yourself).
-It came out of a recurring frustration that tools that exist for this kind of work either assume clean modern typography or require a cloud subscription, neither of which is useful if you're working with 19th-century Bengali periodicals on a slow connection. gridOCR is not a general-purpose OCR tool.
-It is built for a specific kind of source and a specific kind of researcher.
-There are probably twelve of us.
+Give it scans and it splits double-page spreads and detects text regions.
+It then suppresses bleed-through and runs Tesseract OCR, before letting you correct individual regions and export clean plain text.
+It handles multiple scripts, though I honestly do not remember which ones work well.
+You will have to test it yourself.
+It grew out of a specific frustration.
+Most existing tools for this kind of work assume clean modern typography or require a cloud subscription, and neither is much use if you are working with nineteenth-century Bengali periodicals on a slow connection. gridOCR is not a general-purpose OCR tool.
+It is built for one kind of source and one kind of researcher, and there are probably about twelve of us.

 overdub is a browser-based multitrack recorder.
-You open it, set a tempo, pick a key, and record.
-I don't ask you for a subscription or an account or two-factor authentication.
-It started as a personal thing.
-I have written elsewhere about being a bedroom musician, about never quite managing to record what I hear in my head.
-Whether the problem was the tools or the talent is a question I prefer not to examine too closely. overdub was an attempt to build the simplest possible thing for that gap.
+You open it, set a tempo and pick a key.
+Then you record.
+There is no subscription and no account required.
+I skip two-factor authentication entirely.
+It started as a personal project.
+I have written elsewhere about being a bedroom musician who never quite managed to record what I heard in my head.
+Whether the problem was the tools or the talent is a question I prefer not to examine too closely. overdub was my attempt to build the simplest possible thing for that gap.
 It runs as a PWA and exports to WAV.
-It is not trying to compete with proper recording software.
-It is trying to get out of the way.
+It is not trying to compete with professional recording software.
+It is only trying to stay out of the way.

 Unfinished Work